Sharon Stouder

 Sharon Marie Stouder (November 9, 1948 – June 23, 2013), also known by her married name Sharon Stouder Clark, was an American competition swimmer, three-time Olympic champion, and former world record-holder in four events.

+Early life

+At only three, Sharon started swimming and began competition by eight, taking two firsts and setting age-group records in her first meet.
+She held 20 firsts in national age-group events, and took six National Junior Olympic age group ratings.

+Stouder attended Glendora High School, and swam for Hall of Fame coach Don Gambril's highly competitive and nationally ranked City of Commerce Swim Club near Southeast Los Angeles.
+Earlier, Sharon swam with Gambril's Rosemead swim club which later merged with City of Commerce.

+Olympics

-As a 15-year-old, she won three gold medals and one silver at the 1964 Summer Olympics in Tokyo, Japan.
-She won the women's 100-meter butterfly, and was a member of the winning U.S. teams in the women's 4×100-meter freestyle relay and the women's 4×100-meter medley relay.
-She also took second place in the women's 100-meter freestyle, finishing behind Australian Dawn Fraser, for a total of four medals.
+As a 15-year-old, outperforming initial expectations, she won three gold medals and one silver at the 1964 Summer Olympics in Tokyo, Japan.
+She won the women's 100-meter butterfly unexpectedly beating the favored Dutch champion Ada Kok, and was a member of the winning U.S. teams in the women's 4×100-meter freestyle relay and the women's 4×100-meter medley relay.
+In an outstanding performance, she took second place in the women's 100-meter freestyle, finishing only 0.4 seconds behind favored Australian Dawn Fraser, for a total of four medals.
+In taking the Olympic silver medal, she became the second woman to break the one minute barrier in the 100-meter freestyle with a 59.9.
+Fraser had dominated the 100-meter event and won it in two prior Olympics.
+At 70 meters Stouder led Fraser, who had recovered from a back injury, but Fraser finished strong, becoming the first Olympic swimmer to win the same event in three separate Olympics.

 Stouder swam sprint butterfly and sprint freestyle.
 She was the second woman in history to go under the one-minute barrier in the 100-meter freestyle, the event she got her silver medal in at the 1964 Olympics.
-In 1964 she twice broke the world record in the women's 200-meter butterfly.
+In 1964 she twice broke the world record in the women's 200-meter butterfly and set a record in the women's 100 meter butterfly as well.

+In international competition, Stouder took a gold medal at the 1963 São Paulo Pan Am games in both the 4x100 freestyle and medley relays.